Instant Runoff Voting and the Reinforcement Paradox: Results under various models

 \subsection{Descriptions of the Models}

 We use two different types of models: one-dimensional spatial models and models which sample over the ballot simplex.
 In the spatial framework, we consider three different models.
 The first model, which we denote 1D Spatial, places three candidates and $V=1001$ voters on the real line using the standard normal distribution, and a voter's preference ranking is determined by their Euclidean distance from each candidate.
 For example, if the three candidates $A$, $B$, and $C$ are positioned by the normal distribution at $-1.2$, $-0.1$, and 1.1 respectively, then a voter positioned at 0.3 would cast a ballot with $B$ ranked first, $C$ ranked second, and $A$ ranked third.
+Such one-dimensional spatial models have been widely used in the social choice literature \cite{EH84, EH90, KGF, R23}.

 Because of the increased political polarization in the United States and elsewhere, we also use two bimodal spatial models to investigate the potential effects of polarization on the probability of the reinforcement paradox.
 Under the second spatial model, which we denote 1D Bimodal, we create a bimodal distribution from an equally weighted combination of the normal distribution centered at $-2$ and the normal distribution centered at 2, both with standard deviation 1.
-See Figure \ref{bimodal_figure}(top) for a visualization of this bimodal distribution.
+See Figure \ref{bimodal_figure} (top) for a visualization of this bimodal distribution.
 We then place candidates and voters along the line using the generated (normalized) bimodal distribution as a probability distribution, similar to 1D Spatial.
 Under the third spatial model, which we denote 1D Bimodal Weighted, we use the same two normal distributions to generate the bimodal distribution but give 50\% more weight to the left distribution, resulting in a bimodal distribution as shown Figure \ref{bimodal_figure}(bottom).
 We use this model to capture polarization when one side of the political spectrum is stronger than the other.
+(We do not investigate the effect of changing the variance.)